KennyPeanuts/pond_diversity_fcn/lab_notebook_entries/data_analysis/code/CPOM_survey_2013_metadata.md

 * julian is the julian day of the sample collection

-* sa is the surface area of the lake determined by a best estimate of L X W. In ha (this needs to be confirmed)
+* sa is the surface area of the lake determined by a best estimate of L X W taken from areal photographs on Google Maps (m^2)

 * depth is the water depth at the sampling location